FLRW Kinematic-Induced Measurement of the Hubble Constant from Cosmic Chronometer and Redshift Drift Observations: Methodology

-Additionally, \(\bar{H_0}\) is the inverse variance-weighted mean of all \(\tilde{S}_i / (1 + z_i)\), with weights from error propagation.
-Each redshift yields an independent \(H_0\) estimate, collectively defining a statistical plane.
-Alignment with this plane results in residuals \(r_i = 0\), indicating robustness.
-The inverse variance weighting enhances this reliability by prioritizing lower-uncertainty observations.
+Each redshift yields an independent $H_0$ estimate, collectively defining a statistical plane in the observational space.
+The weighted mean $\bar{H_0}$ has variance $\text{Var}(\bar{H_0}) = 1/\sum_i w_i$, achieving the minimum possible uncertainty for any linear combination of the individual estimates.
+Alignment with this plane results in residuals $r_i = \tilde{H}_{0,i} - \bar{H_0}$ with expectation value $\langle r_i \rangle = 0$, indicating robustness against systematic biases that might affect individual measurements differently.
+The inverse variance weighting enhances this reliability by prioritizing lower-uncertainty observations while maintaining statistical optimality.
 Significant non-zero residuals suggest discrepancies between observed and predicted values, necessitating further examination of systematic errors or assumptions.

 The covariance matrix associated with the residual vector $\boldsymbol{r}$ propagates from observational uncertainties and $\bar{H_0}$ scatter: